galaxyproject/galaxy-hub/content/news/2024-07-08-pathogfair-preprint/index.md

 ## Training Material

-To assist users in understanding and using the workflows, we have provided extensive training material.
-This includes tutorials, documentation, and guidelines available via the Galaxy Training Network [GTN](https://bit.ly/pathogen-tuto).
+To assist users in understanding and using the workflows, we have provided extensive training material as a [tutorial via the Galaxy Training Network (GTN)](https://bit.ly/pathogen-tuto).

-The training has been teached in multiple workshops and conferences' training sessions, the [first time](https://galaxyproject.org/events/2023-02-02-foodborne-pathogen-detection-workshop/) was in [FHNW in Muttenz Switzerland](https://galaxyproject.org/news/2023-03-21-foodborne-training/), then in following **High-Throughput Data Analysis with Galaxy** workshops the latest is going to be on [July 26th 2024](https://galaxyproject.org/events/2024-07-22-galaxy-workshop-freiburg/).
-The training also took part in the Galaxy Community Conference [GCC 2024](https://galaxyproject.org/events/gcc2024/training/microbiome-analysis).
+This tutorial has been used as training support in multiple workshops and conferences' training sessions:

+1. The [first time](/content/events/2023-02-02-foodborne-pathogen-detection-workshop/) in FHNW in Muttenz, Switzerland with [highly positive feedback](/content/news/2023-03-21-foodborne-training/)
+2. As a session in several **High-Throughput Data Analysis with Galaxy** workshops delivered in Freiburg with the next iteration will be on [July 26th 2024](/content/events/2024-07-22-galaxy-workshop-freiburg/).
+3. As a workshop during the Galaxy Community Conference [GCC 2024](/content/events/gcc2024/training/microbiome-analysis).

 ## Funding

-PathoGFAIR is the main [project](https://galaxyproject.org/news/2021-12-08-pathogen-detection-eosc-life-grant/) output, which was under the fund of [EOSC life industry call 2021](https://www.eosc-life.eu/industrycall/).
+The PathoGFAIR project was funded via [EOSC life industry call 2021](https://www.eosc-life.eu/industrycall/) ([news about the award](content/news/2021-12-08-pathogen-detection-eosc-life-grant/)